mshadloo/Resnet_cifar10_pytorch/README.md

-# ResNet Implementation of CIFAR10 in Pytorch
+# Pytorch Implementation of ResNets for CIFAR10 Classification

 In this repo, I implemented ResNet for CIFAR10 as described in the [original paper](https://arxiv.org/abs/1512.03385).